scalyr/scalyr-tool/README.md

 The "numeric-query" command allows you to retrieve numeric data, e.g. for graphing.
 You can count the rate of events matching some criterion (e.g. error rate), or retrieve a numeric field (e.g. response size).

-If you will be invoking the same query repeatedly (e.g. in a script), you may want to use the [`timeseries-query`](#fetching-numeric-data-using-a-timeseries) command rather than `numeric-query`.
+A numeric query is a special case of a [timeseries-query](#fetching-numeric-data-using-a-timeseries) with flags `createSummaries = false`, `onlyUseSummaries = false`.
+If you will be invoking the same query repeatedly (e.g. in a script), you may want to use the timeseries query command with `createSummaries = true` (as is default) rather than `numeric-query`.

 The commands take the same options and return the same data, but for `timeseries-query` invocations we create a timeseries on the backend for each unique filter/function pair.
 Timeseries queries execute near-instantaneously, and